worldbank/dime-standards/dime-coding-standards/checklists/data-cleaning-code-review.md

 ## Clean data set checks (pre-publication)
 - [ ] The data does not include direct identifiers
 - [ ] The data set has a clearly labeled, uniquely and fully identifying ID variable
-- [ ] The level of observation of the data set is clear from the dataset name, ID variables and documentation
+- [ ] The level of observation of the data set is clear from the dataset name, ID variables, and documentation
 - [ ] Variables have informative labels or an accompanying dictionary
 - [ ] Categorical variables have clear and informative value labels
 - [ ] No modification is made from the raw to the clean data other than correcting problems